-ENGL 083 COLLEGE SKILLS DEVELOPMENT FOR PROFESSIONS III (3)
+ENGL 083 COLLEGE SKILLS DEVELOPMENT FOR THE PROFESSIONS III (3)

 This course is designed to link with I-BEST courses.
-Students will develop their college level reading, writing, and study skills to support learning in linked I-BEST courses and to facilitate transition into ENGL& 101.
+Students will develop their college level reading, writing, and study skills to support learning in linked I-BEST courses and to facilitate transition into ENGL 100 or ENGL& 101.
 (N)

-ENGL 084 COLLEGE SKILLS DEVELOPMENT FOR PROFESSIONS IV (2)
+ENGL 084 COLLEGE SKILLS DEVELOPMENT FOR THE PROFESSIONS IV (2)